 Specialised Foundation Programmes (SFP)

 Scotland is one Specialised Unit of Application (SUoA).
-Scotland offers fifty-one Programmes across the four distinct areas of East, North, South East and West and linked to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.
+Scotland offers 51 posts across the four distinct regions - East, North, South-East and West with links to the Universities of Dundee, Aberdeen, Edinburgh and Glasgow.

 Overview of post numbers - for posts commencing August 2024